 The upgrade will take some time to run but once complete, it will be upgraded to version 1909.
 You may also want to add other applications to install as part of your upgrade Task Sequence.

 I take great care to test my ideas and make sure my articles are accurate before posting, however mistakes do slip through sometimes.
-If you’d like to contact me, please leave a comment, send me a tweet or DM, or you can join my Discord server.
+If you have any questions or comments please leave them below.